ECB (External Commercial Borrowing) Everything you need to know

 Raising funds through ECB provides capital in foreign currency and hence the repayment of interest and principal is done in foreign currency, therefore forex risk arises, it not managed properly the Fx risk may cause heavy losses to corporate

-Availability of easy funds through ECB may tempt corporates to take large debts which will reflect on the balance sheet and hence may adversely influence financial ratios.
+The availability of easy funds through ECB may tempt corporates to take large debts which will reflect on the balance sheet and hence may adversely influence financial ratios.

-RBI guidelines restrict the end use of funds raised through ECB, for example, ECB can’t be used for working capital needs.
+RBI guidelines restrict the end-use of funds raised through ECB, for example, ECB can’t be used for working capital needs.